TYRONEMICHAEL/sicp-swift/README.md

 # sicp-swift
-SICP notes and practicals completed in playgrounds
+SICP notes and practicals completed in playgrounds using Swift